Parallels in the symbolism of star constellations: Results

-\emph{Humanoid.} The humanoid symbolism does have particular types of star clusters in certain cultures (Figure~\ref{fig:classification_maps_humanoid} shows classification maps for interpretation).
-Recall is relatively high, but precision is low in all large phylogenies, so some non-humanoid constellations also occupy star clusters of the same types.
-The number of stars and spatial diameter of the cluster are the most important discriminants in Mesopotamian and Egyptian ancestries: relatively large clusters with relatively many stars are made into humanoids---with exceptions for the former, in which a fraction of small humanoid constellations break the pattern.
-The interpretation is different for Chinese humanoids.
-The same features are important, but the association is the opposite: with few exceptions, the smallest clusters with few stars are made into humanoids.
-These are simple chains or coils of 2-6 stars undistinguished in brightness (with a broad range of aspect ratio, 0-0.75, and a high MST branching), fundamentally different from the complex line figures in Western cultures.
-Polynesia resembles China: spatially small clusters of 3-5 (except now relatively bright) stars are made into humanoids.
-There are thus not one, but \emph{two} universal ways to imagine humans in the sky: either naturalistically onto expansive star clusters of many stars, or abstractly onto small clusters of few stars of variable magnitude.
+\textbf{Humanoid.} The number of stars and spatial diameter of the group are important discriminants in Western, Egyptian, and N-American cultural regions: many stars in spatially large groups are made into humanoids (Figure~\ref{fig:classification_maps_hum}).
+These star patterns have complex inner structure: the MST is non-linear, and the stars are rarely on the convex hull (Supplementary Figure 2).
+There are exceptions: a fraction of small humanoid constellations break the pattern in Western and N-American cultures, and instead match Chinese and Polynesia humanoids, for which the association is the opposite: with few exceptions, the smallest groups with few stars are made into humanoids.
+These are simple chains or coils of 2-6 stars with variable brightness, fundamentally different from the complex line figures in Western cultures.
+There are thus not one, but \emph{two} ways to imagine humans in the sky: either naturalistically onto expansive star groups of many stars, or abstractly onto few stars.

-\emph{Reptile.} For this semantic, the aspect ratio and MST branching of the star pattern are the most important discriminants (Figure~\ref{fig:classification_maps_reptile}), and the association is consistent across four phylogenies.
-There are two types of reptile constellations, both similar in appearance.
-They are drawn over star patterns which are either linear (have low aspect ratio), or circular but mostly unbranched (low average MST branching).
-This allows to draw snakes (either straight or coiled) by largely following the MST.
-A secondary, less frequent, type has high aspect ratio and branching: these are usually spiral snakes, or turtles with near-circular shapes.
-We conclude that drawing reptiles is universal, and can be called naturalistic in all cases.